OV329 and GABA-aminotransferase inhibition

 overview

 OV329 is a next-generation GABA-aminotransferase (GABA-AT) inhibitor being developed as a potential medicine for rare and treatment-resistant forms of epilepsy and seizures.
-Ovid believes OV329 is significantly more potent than prior GABA-AT inhibitors which may confer seizure reduction efficacy, enhanced safety, and lower dosing.
+OV329 has shown to be significantly more potent than prior GABA-AT inhibitors, a strong safety profile without ophthalmic safety findings, inhibitory effects which historically demonstrate reduction in FOS frequency and potential for seizure freedom.

 mechanism of action